 Some children are given mobile phones to let their parents know they have arrived/left school when they go home alone.
 All phones should be switched off when they come onto site and given to their teacher at the start of the day.

 We strongly recommend that your child has a simple, cheap phone for this as expensive smartphones can unfortunately make them a target for street robberies.

 Children should not be bringing smart watches to school for any reason and will be asked to hand these in if they do bring them.

 Healthy Eating at Playtime

 It is important for your child’s safety that the school has two accurate contact numbers in case of an emergency but also for us to be able to contact you and discuss what is happening in school.
-Please can you check that home and any mobile contact numbers that have been sent into school are correct and up to date.
+Please ensure that home and any mobile contact numbers that have been sent into school are correct and current.

-We aim to work in partnership with families to make your child’s time at school successful – if you have any queries concerning your child’s education or welfare please do not hesitate to contact your child’s teacher, on the playground or through the office, and we will be glad to discuss your concerns with you.
+We will work in close partnership with families to ensure your child’s time at school is successful – if you have any queries concerning your child’s education or welfare, please do not hesitate to contact your child’s teacher on the playground or through the office and we will be glad to discuss any queries with you.